 Three letters of recommendation (in PDF format) of which one must be from applicant’s direct supervisor.

 - Be an Active Member of ALPS (student and resident members are not eligible).

-- Have completed a postgraduate program within the past 10 years.
+- Have completed a postgraduate program.

 - Be committed to an academic career in lower limb preservation and have obtained an academic appointment in a university or clinical center devoted to excellence in medical education.

 - Have a demonstrated record of success in pursuing clinical or basic science research sufficient to ensure academic excellence in his or her career pursuits.